 Players In – 21 year old goalkeeper Leon Phillips on loan from Alvechurch – more on the league website who has been impressive in goal and the versatile Lewis Wilson who came on as sub v Banbury.
 Lewis first joined the club at the start of the 2018/19 season and returned every year apart from the brief 2020/21 season.

 Players Who Departed – Will Dawes to Yeovil Town

 Looking ahead to October (fixtures subject to change so always check club website).
-We are scheduled for a busy month with 7 games.
+We are scheduled for 6 matches after the Alvechurch game was postponed due to their involvement in the FA Cup.
 The Bards hope to return to winning ways at home to Rushall Olympic on Saturday 1st – it has to be said though that results against Rushall have been less than favourable with a record of 1 draw and 5 defeats.
 The Bards then start their FA Trophy action at home to Royston on 8th October in a repeat of last year’s 3rd Qualifying Round game when we lost 2-1.
-We then have our usual Monday night away game at Stourbridge (lets hope rain doesn’t stop play) followed by a trip to Alvechurch’s sloping pitch on 15th October (if Alvechurch are knocked out the FA Cup by Nuneaton).
+The away game at Stourbridge is now Saturday 15th.
 There are then 2 home games – a long trip for Needham Market on Saturday 22nd who have the best defence at time of writing and Hitchin Town Tuesday 25th.
 The Town then end their month at Barwell on Saturday 29th – the clocks go back that night (hopefully an extra hour of celebrating!)